apache/apisix-ingress-controller/docs/design.md

 ## CRD design

-Currently `apisix-ingress-controller` CRDs consist of 3 parts: ApisixRoute/ApisixService/ApisixUpstream.
+Currently `apisix-ingress-controller` CRDs consist of 3 parts: ApisixRoute/ApisixUpstream.
 The design follows the following ideas.

 1. The most important part of the gateway is the route part, which is used to define the distribution rules of the gateway traffics.
 2. In order to facilitate understanding and configuration, the design structure of `ApisixRoute` is basically similar to Kubernetes Ingress.
 3. In the design of annotation, the structure of Kubernetes Ingress is used for reference, but the internal implementation is based on the plug-in of Apache APISIX.
-4. Both `ApisixRoute` and `ApisixService` can be bound to plug-ins, which is consistent with Apache APISIX.
-5. In the simplest case, you only need to define `ApisixRoute`, and the Ingress controller will automatically add `ApisixService` and `ApisixUpstream`.
+5. In the simplest case, you only need to define `ApisixRoute`, and the Ingress controller will automatically add `ApisixUpstream`.
-6. `ApisixService`, like Apache APISIX service, is a grouping of routes, which can simplify the configuration complexity of the same plug-in.
 7. `ApisixUpstream` can define some details on Apache APISIX upstream, such as load balancing/health check, etc.

 ## Monitoring CRDs